dnk3-skk4/Virtual-Make-Up/README.md

 bin_hairmask = bit8_hairmask.astype(np.bool)
 ```

-The boolean mask is completed, now we create a 1x1 pixel image and with the chosen color
+The boolean mask is completed, now we create a 1x1 pixel image and with the chosen color.
+This is the same step that was done in the ```lip color change```, we're making a ```1x1``` pixel with the color in RGB and converting that single pixel from the RGB space to the HLS space.

 ```
 pixel = np.zeros((1,1,3), dtype=np.uint8)